hansevangelista/Mobile-Pages/README.md

 <script type="text/javascript" src="mpages.js"></script>
 ```

-Create MPages object from javascript using 2 parameters: the container *(wrapper)* object and a json object configuration.
+Create the MPages object from javascript using these 2 parameters:

+* The container classname.
+* A JSON object for configuration.

 ``` js

 window.mPages = new MPages(document.querySelector('.wrapper'), {
 	timeSlide: 500,
 	initPage: 1